gardener/ci-infra/README.md

 You can enable it by creating a `renovate.json5` file in the respective repository.
 Please check the [renovate docs](https://docs.renovatebot.com/configuration-options/) for the configuration options.

+This repository also hosts [shared config presets](config/renovate) for renovate to reuse common configuration across gardener repositories.

 ### Changing Renovate Configuration